skip to main content

 Because who wants to unpack boxes and arrange furniture in total silence?
 And without an internet connection, the world (and your new apartment) is quite silent.

-With the new Spectrum Connect platform for MDUs (multi-unit developments), that’s all changed.
+With the new Spectrum Ready platform for MDUs (multi-unit developments), that’s all changed.
 If your new apartment condo has the service, you can sign up for high-speed internet service in seconds (and finally send those CDs to Goodwill, along with that mismatched cutlery collection and those jeans that never fit quite right).

 How does it work?
 Just scan a QR code provided in your move-in packet, choose a plan, and you’ll be able to create your own home Wi-Fi network.
 From there, you can easily add your streaming devices, laptops, and phones like you would if you were using your own router.